hansottowirtz/elpong/SPEC.md

 - `String`
 - `Array`

+#### Merging Elements

+When an Element is merged with a Pre Element, for example when it is updated with a do action, it should overwrite all fields that are in the Pre Element, except when it's a embedded Element or embedded Collection.
+If a field is not present (not defined) on the Pre Element, then it is not overwritten.

 ### Relations

-Relations are totally distinct from fields, and two related types of relations are also distinct.
+Relations are totally distinct from fields, and two related types of relations are also distinct.<br/>
 That means a `has_many` relation will not check the `belongs_to` relation on the other collection, their keys must be defined seperately.